Publications of James Foster

 • Foster, James.
 Sermons on the following subjects, viz.
 Of the universal sense of good and evil. ...
 By James Foster.
 [Dublin]: Printed by R. Reilly, on Cork-Hill, for G. Risk, G. Ewing: W. Smith, and A. Bradley, 1735.
 ESTC No. N24143.
 Grub Street ID 13506.

 • Foster, James.
 An answer to Dr. Stebbing's second letter on the subject of heresy.
 In which the whole controversy is fairly stated and re-examined.
 By James Foster.
+The second edition..
 London: printed for John Noon, at the White-Hart in Cheapside, near Mercers Chapel, MDCCXXXVI.
 [1736].
 ESTC No. T184736.
 Grub Street ID 221044.

 • Foster, James.
 An answer to Dr. Stebbing's second letter on the subject of heresy.
 In which the whole controversy is fairly stated and re-examined.
 By James Foster.
 London: printed for John Noon, 1736.
 ESTC No. T22007.
 Grub Street ID 243893.

 • Foster, James.
 Sermons on the following subjects, viz.
 Of the universal sense of good and evil.
 The characters of the righteous and good man compared; or benevolence the noblest branch of social virtue.
 The perfection of the Christian scheme of benevolence; in answer to the objection from its not having particularly recommended private friendship, and the love of our country.
 Of the image of God in man; or the excellency of human nature.
 God not an arbitrary being.
 Of the abuses of free-thinking.
 Of Mysteries.
 Agur's prayer; or the middle condition of life, generally, the most eligible.
 The mischiefs of slavish complaisance, and cowardice.
 Rules for the profitable reading the Holy Scriptures.
 Of Heresy.
 Of Schism Of the pleasures of a religious life.
 Religion founded on reason, and the right of private judgment.
 The evidence of a future state, or the principles of reason and revelation, distinctly consider'd.
 The nature, folly, and danger of scoffing at religion.
 By James Foster.
+The third edition..
 London: printed for J. Noon, at the White Hart in Cheapside, near Mercers Chappel, 1736.
 ESTC No. N24146.
 Grub Street ID 13509.

 • Foster, James.
 Sermons on the following subjects. viz.
 Of moral and natural evil. ...
 The peculiar guilt and infamy of prevailing wickedness ...
 By James Foster.
 Volume II.
 London: printed for John Noon; and John Gray, 1737.
 ESTC No. N37186.
 Grub Street ID 25140.

 • Foster, James.
 Sermons on various subjects.
 In two volumes.
 By James Foster.
-London: printed for John Gray, 1737.
+London: Printed for John Gray, at the Cross-Keys in the Poultry, near Cheapside, M.DCC.XXXVII.
+[1737].
 ESTC No. N37189.
 Grub Street ID 25142.

 • Foster, James.
 An answer to Dr. Stebbing's True state of the controversy with Mr. Foster, On the Subject of heresy.
 By James Foster.
 London: printed for John Noon, at the White-Hart in Cheapside, near Mercers-Chappel, 1737.
 ESTC No. T22008.
 Grub Street ID 243900.